Katy Harris (nee Barrow) A.IDTA

 I looked into her eyes, and in that moment, I knew immediately that it was HER!!
 I threw my arms around her, I was SO EXCITED.
 I didn’t sleep a wink that night!

-I truly believe that fate bought Sue and I together again, for a very important and special reason.
+I absolutely believe that fate bought Sue and I together again, for a very important and special reason.

 It was ALWAYS MEANT TO BE that SOSA & Starlets would align!!